jlangch/venice/doc/readme/ext-shell.md

 ## alive?

-Return `true` if the process represented by a PID or a process handle is alive otherwise `false`.
+Return _true_ if the process represented by a PID or a process handle is alive otherwise _false_.

 _Note: Requires Java 9+_

 ```
-(shell/alive? pid)
+(shell/alive? p)
 ```

 ## pid

-Without argument returns the pid (type long) of cureent process.
+Without argument returns the PID (type long) of current process.
 With a process-handle (:java.lang.ProcessHandle) it returns the PID for the process represented by the handle.